 The volt drop across D6 and D7 are always going to be 0.6 + 0.6 = 1.2V, and the Vbe of Q6 is also 0.6V.
 For example, if we choose R14 carefully to match the point we want to prevent any over-current, say 2A, once the V across R14 = 1.2V, D6 and D7 will rob current from Q6 base allowing no further supply current more than 2A.

 Hence, R14 = 1.2/2 = 0.6Ω.
 But there is still one more improvement we can make to prevent big currents in the diodes.

 We replaced the diodes with Q9.
 All it needs is 0.6 to turn it on and cause current limiting.
 For 2A, that would be R19 = 0.6/2 = 0.3Ω.

-And finally, we come to the end of the evolution with an adjustable three-terminal regulator—the famous LM317, and negative counterpart LM337.
 C2 is for noise and can be 1uF.
 The ratio of R20 and R23 set the output voltage.
-They could be two fixed resistors or an adjustable pot.
-R20 is shown in the databook as a non-standard 240Ω, but if you make it a standard 220Ω, then for any voltage between Vmax and Vmin, R7 = (176* Vout) – 220.
+They could be two fixed resistors or an adjustable potentiometer.
+R20 is shown in the datasheet as a non-standard 240Ω, but if you make it a standard 220Ω, then for any voltage between Vmax and Vmin, R7 = (176* Vout) – 220.

 So if you want 9V, R23 could be a fixed value, i.e., 176*9 – 220 = 1k4.
 Note that as the internal reference is 1.25V as the lowest the regulator can go, it also needs at least 2V between input and output and has a max voltage of 32V so it can provide adjustment from 1.2V to 30V.
 Make R23 10k.